tinacms/tina.io/content/docs/tina-cloud.md

 Tina's Content API authenticates directly with GitHub removing the need for users to create GitHub accounts.
 Access is granted through the dashboard, allowing users to login directly through your site and begin editing!
 Any changes that are saved by your editors will be commited to the configured branch in your GitHub repository.

+To start moving from local-mode to prod-mode, the next steps are to:
+- Push your repository to GitHub (if it isn't already)
-The first step to get started moving from local-mode to prod-mode is to set up a project in the Tina Cloud dashboard.
+- Set up a project in the Tina Cloud dashboard.
+(See next page)